-Oven dried peach chips are a delicious way to enjoy the intense flavor of summer sweet peaches year round.
+Oven dried peach chips are a delicious way to enjoy the intense flavor of summer sweet peaches all year long.
 Perfect in trail mix, granola, or just on their own, these crispy peach chips are sure to be your family’s new favorite snack!

 Easy oven dried peach chips